 Emergency Medicine Residency Application Instructions

-We will begin reviewing applications on September 25, 2024.
+We will begin reviewing applications on October 1, 2025.
 Due to the large number of applications received each year, applicants are strongly encouraged to have all application documents submitted by that date.
-In keeping with nationwide Emergency Medicine practices, we will release our first round of interview invitations on October 16, 2024. at 7pm ET.
-Invited applicants will be able to schedule their interviews starting the next day, October 17 at 7pm ET.
-We will offer both virtual and in-person interview options throughout the season, starting in late October and extending into January.
+We will release our first round of interview invitations 2-3 weeks later (details of a unified release date will be coordinated among EM programs nationwide and has yet to be finalized).
+We will offer both virtual and in-person interview options throughout the season, starting in late October and extending into early January.
+We welcome and encourage people of all backgrounds to apply.
+To ensure a rigorous and equitable application review process, we have adopted holistic review strategies and also blind reviewers to applicant photos and certain demographic information prior to interviews.
+We do not use any quotas or "cut-off" metrics, and value a plurality of backgrounds, experiences, and achievements.

-We are again participating in the Preference Signaling program through ERAS.
+We are participating in the Preference Signaling program through ResidencyCAS.
 Applicants are encouraged to assign signal tokens at their discretion; signal tokens are not required in order to be offered an invitation to interview with us.

-Throughout interview season we will host social events for invited applicants to meet and get to know current residents in our program.
+Throughout the interview season, we will host both in-person and virtual social events for invited applicants to meet and interact with our current residents.
 All social events are open to all applicants who have been invited to interview; invited applicants are encouraged to attend whichever event(s) they choose, and none are required.

 Residency Application Requirements